hanneshapke/pyzillow/README.md

 Dependencies
 ------------
-It has dependency on the xml.etree and requests module, included with Python versions 2.7 and later. requests library is needed and installed by setuptools.
+It has dependency on the xml.etree module, included with Python versions 2.7 and later. requests library is also needed and will be installed by setuptools.

 It is developed on Python 2.7 but should work on earlier versions.
-Not tested if It is also compatible with Python 3.
+Not tested if it is also compatible with Python 3.
 Sorry.

 Installation